AlexSaliev/aosworldsrandom/README.md

 # aosworldsrandom
+It's a consol programm for Age of sigmar 2.0.
-programm for random battle world in eargame aos
+This programm generate random battle world for your battle and shows its features